vmtk/vmtk-old-website/index.md

 ## News

+### Mar 3, 2012: vmtk 1.0.0 released!

+vmtk 1.0.0 has been released!
+Get the source code on [Github](https://github.com/vmtk/vmtk) or download Mac or Windows binaries, see the [Install](/Main/Installation/) page for details.

 ### Mar 12, 2012: New code and tutorial on digital removal of cerebral aneurysms in vmtkApps.

 A new directory has been added to vmtk, called vmtkApps.
 It will contain application-specific code built on top of vmtk.